Video interview by the Goethe-Institut China with Beata on “Pornography & Society”

 Beate Absalon

-As a cultural scientist, Beate Absalon researches "other states", such as childbirth, mourning, hysteria, sleep, radical happiness & collective (kill-)joy or sadomasochistic practices.
-After initially investigating how ropes can induce active passivity - through bondage, but also in puppetry or political activism - she is currently doing her doctorate on inventive forms of sexual education.
-Her theoretical interest stems from practice, as she likes to put herself and others into ecstatic states - preferably undogmatically: flogging with a leather whip or a bunch of dewy mint, holding with rope or a hug, playing with aggressive cuddling or loving humiliation, letting words or spit flow.
-Doing things that are out of the norm and out of the ordinary can be frightening and incredibly pleasurable at the same time.
-Beata designs workshops and sessions as experiential spaces for border crossings, where boundaries are crossed and found, vague and daring fantasies are explored together and a personal style is allowed to emerge.
+As a cultural studies scholar, Beate Absalon explores “other states,” such as childbirth, the grieving process, hysteria, sleep, radical happiness & collective (kill-)joy, and sadomasochistic practices.
+After initially investigating how ropes can induce active passivity—through bondage, but also in puppetry or political activism— she is currently writing her dissertation on inventive forms of sex education.
+Her theoretical interest is fueled by practice, as she enjoys putting herself and others into ecstatic states—preferably in an undogmatic way: flogging with a leather whip or a bundle of dew-fresh mint, holding with rope or an embrace, playing with aggressive cuddling or loving humiliation, letting words or spit flow.
+Doing what falls outside the norm and the everyday can be frightening and, at the same time, immensely pleasurable.
+Beata designs workshops and sessions as spaces for exploring boundaries, where limits are crossed and discovered, vague and daring fantasies are explored together, and a personal style is allowed to emerge.

 Back